 Applications to Arts Foundation Courses are generally made direct to the colleges and not via UCAS.
-It is best to check with the institution at the earliest available opportunity.
-This can mean filling in four or more separate forms if you want to maximise your chances of getting a place.
+It is best to apply to at least four institutions if you want to maximise your chances of getting a place.
+This means filling in four separate forms and can involve uploading photographs of your work.
 Most deadlines are at the end of January.

 Foundation Courses are not eligible for Maintenance Grant / Student Loans.
 Some funding can be sought through Professional and Career Development Loans (Gov.uk) and other financial funds and support.